Hannah King · February 8, 2012

 Juniors – $1,250

 All students living in on-campus housing also will pay a $50 fee for unlimited use of laundry facilities.

 Additionally, the cost of both of the university’s meal plans will increase by $100 per semester for a total of $1,100 for the Campus Cash plan and $1,600 for Dining Dollars Plus—which includes unlimited meals in the dining hall and $150 of campus cash to be used in Jonzzey’s Café, the bookstore, the mailroom and other places on campus.

 Summer Term Tuition and Housing

-Tuition for summer terms in 2011, which is steeply discounted, will increase by $40 dollars for a total of $245 per credit hour.
+Tuition for summer terms in 2012, which is deeply discounted, will increase by $10 for a total of $255 per credit hour.

-The laundry fee for the summer terms will be $25 per term.
+The laundry fee for the summer terms will remain $25 per term.